willmil11/cleanai-c/README.md

 ```bash
 fish compile.fish help
 ```
-And normally the script will display an easy to understand help message, the script is actually super super simple to use so just run the help command like I showed you and you'll understand pretty much imediately.
+And normally the script will display an easy to understand help message, the script is actually super super simple to use so just run the help command like I showed you and you'll understand pretty much immediately.
 <br>
 <i>Note: script requires gcc and fish shell, obviously.</i>
 <br>